CS-433/ml-project-2-satnet/README.md

       - `cnn_trainer.py`: implement the training process for CNN
       - `cnn_tuning.py`: implement the tuning process for CNN
       - `mask_to_submissions.py`: implement the submission process
-    - `ExploratoryDataAnalysis.ipynb`: jupyter notebook summarizing our data analysis
+    - `ExploratoryDataAnalysis.ipynb`: jupyter Notebook summarizing our initial steps in handling and exploring data
     - `random.ipynb`: jupyter notebook summarizing our random model
     - `LogisticRegressionfct.ipynb`: jupyter notebook summarizing our logistic regression models
-    - `run.ipynb`: jupyter notebook to run to train, test and submit the U-Net model.
+    - `run.ipynb`: jupyter notebook to run in order to train, test and submit the U-Net model.
 It is the one to run to be able to reproduce our `submission.csv` file
     - `report.pdf`: the report of our project

 ## Usage